 She phones maid Annie from the airport, and tells her to turn the alarm off.
 She later suggests Annie must have interrupted Edmund, causing him to hide in the safe – and accidentally lock himself in.

 Abigail’s plan is watertight … until Edmund leaves his keys on a coffee table.
-With lawyer Martin arriving just seconds later, Abigail hides them in a deep-dish ashtray.
+With lawyer Martin arriving just seconds later, Abigail hides them in an ashtray.

 This is when the plan branches switches direction.
 Annie finds the keys, but PA Veronica puts 2+2 together and blackmails Abigail into taking her on a cruise.
 Ironically, the change to the booking only inflames Columbo’s curiosity.

 Abigail is a master of murder … on paper.
 When it comes to the real thing, however, she makes some careless mistakes.
 For one, the timing of the new wills.
 She also doesn’t predict that changing the cruise booking could come back to bite.

 And when she claims to find the missing keys after the murder, her story doesn’t tally with the police photos of the area.
 Oops.

 At the women’s meeting, one of Abigail’s books shares the same title as an Agatha Christie novel, Murder Most Foul.

 Also of note

 Try and Catch Me is one of the best Columbo episodes.
 Ruth Gordon is always brilliant, but the murder plot and unexpected twist are particularly clever.
 There’s also a lot more subtlety and depth to this episode.